Achuan-2/siyuan-themes-tsundoku/README.md

 ## 🚀 CHANGLOGS

+v2.0.0 / 2024.03.08

+- 🐛 Tables are now default to center, cannot be aligned to the left according to the block menu's layout setting

  v1.9.9 / 2024.02.25
 - 📝 docs: center the h1 theme by default, how to align it to the left
 - 💄 ui(database): Set the background color of the custom attribute window to match the editor background